January 5, 2022

 We know you know what # means.
 We’re the age that recognises the symbol as a hashtag and not as the number sign.
-So, instead of insulting your intelligence and extolling its definition, we dive into how to make you, the content creator, more discoverable through them.
+So, instead of insulting your intelligence by defining it, we dive into how to make you, the content creator, more discoverable through them.

 How do we do that?
-By eyeballing how to use hashtags.
+By learning how to use hashtags.
 Correctly.

 One caveat before we begin: the post doesn’t talk about how to research the right hashtags.
 If we include it, we’ll exhaust an ocean of ink.
 That’s a topic for another day.